 Over the last several years, with the re-invigoration and growth of the Department, there has been a concerted effort on the part of the Chair and the Program Director, Dr. Howard Silberstein, to restructure and expand the didactic curriculum.
 This has lead to the designation of Friday as the Resident Academic Day each week.
 Throughout the morning, different rotating conferences are scheduled, and attendance for residents and faculty is mandatory.
 Major topics include:

-- Clinical lectures by neurosurgery faculty on topics of interest, including the "Indications" describing the favored approach to patient assessment, diagnosis and treatment (surgical or otherwise) of different neurosurgical conditions.
+- Clinical lectures by neurosurgery faculty on topics of interest, including the Clinical Case Management (CCM) describing the favored approach to patient assessment, diagnosis and treatment (surgical or otherwise) of different neurosurgical conditions.